-One in thirty-six homes are burglarized in a given year in the USA.
+One out of 36 homes is burglarized every year in the United States.
 Think about that.

-That means on your street, it’s very likely at least one home and probably more will be robbed this year.
+That means on your street, it’s very likely at least one home, and maybe more, will be robbed this year.
 Of course, some neighborhoods suffer higher robbery rates than others, but it’s still an alarming statistic.

 My wife and I have never been robbed, but when growing up our home was burglarized while on vacation.
 The perps were caught — they were some young teenagers who grabbed the TV and some jewelry.
 They didn’t destroy the place, but it’s very unnerving.